Manchester-Central/CHAOS-Shared-Code/README.md

 ### Manually add

 Download the shared code and run the "Java: Export Jar" task with all defaults.
 Copy the produced jar file into a libs folder in your target project.
+**You should also be able to grab the latest jar files from the Release section on github.**

 In your build.gradle, add this to your dependencies.
 ```